• About

 What is Cyclobenzaprine (Flexeril)?

 Cyclobenzaprine, an FDA-approved muscle relaxant, effectively alleviates muscle spasms and chronic pain stemming from musculoskeletal conditions like strains, sprains, and fibromyalgia.
 Classified under tricyclic antidepressants, it’s also employed for managing depression, migraines, insomnia, tinnitus, ADHD, and musculoskeletal issues.
 As a central nervous system depressant, it curbs muscle activity to provide relief.
 Cyclobenzaprine, requiring a prescription for legal acquisition, is dispensed in both immediate and extended-release tablets.
+Approved as a muscle relaxant in the U.S. under brand names like Flexeril and Amrix, it’s available in 5, 7.5, and 10 mg tablet forms for short-term use, generally recommended at 5 mg three times daily

 Well-known brand names for cyclobenzaprine are: